 Picture: Leeks Dijonnaise – one of the new classics of D.C. dining.

-Current Status: Convivial is doing Lunch and Dinner service.
-They have opened their pretty decently-sized patio, so you can reserve a spot for sit-down.
+Current Status: Convivial is doing Dinner and Brunch service.
+They have opened their pretty decently-sized patio, so you can reserve a spot for sit-down inside or outside.
 They continue to do take-out and delivery.
-They are also doing wine and cocktails to go.
-Based on my take-out order early in the stay-at-home, they are sustaining a high level despite the circumstances.
+There is a strong case that this is the best French restaurant in D.C.

 Before Times Review: